Falconbury Logo

 • Be aware of organisational and communication failures

-• Identify ways to reduce human error within your business
+• Identify different ways to review and improve work processes to reduce the chance of human error within your business

 Who should attend?